 This painting was inspired by two pics I took on a dusk walk out to the peak.
 Pretty little things are illuminated in a much more subtle and arresting way in the fog, than when they're showboating in sunlight.
 The quiet, haunting side of living things can be so pretty - it's like you know how they feel.

 It took me 4 years to figure out what to do with the half a ping pong table I was lugging around from apartment to next apartment to storage to trailer, and when I saw these pics I knew they belonged on that ping pong table somehow as a painting.

 Armed with a few basic art classes from 25 years ago and a complete shut-down of my right brain for two decades, I managed to get this out after several months of looking at it weird like "let's just put paint on wood and see what it does".
-Isn't that how all first few paintings are?
+Surely how all first few paintings go.
 The piece was too big to fit in the Airstream I live in so I had to paint it outside.
 In the cold I'd have two fires lit, and in the rain I covered it with a tarp and let it wait under the trailer awning.
 I let my right brain open back up and this is what hopped out first.
-The original is not for sale, but prints of it are.